robstave/angular2-training/session-three/page2.md

 }
 ```

+When the ChickenList is created, a few chickens are created in the constructor and added to the chickens property of the
+list component.

-Now in the Chicken component...import the chicken model and change the propery type
+Now in the Chicken component, import the chicken model and change the property type

 ```typescript
 import { Component, OnInit, Input } from '@angular/core';